Innovator U.S. Equity Power Buffer ETF (PAUG)

 - Management fees can erode returns.

-- Ongoing: Growing awareness of defined outcome ETFs.
+- Growing awareness of defined outcome ETFs.

-- Upcoming: Potential interest rate cuts by the Federal Reserve, which could increase demand for fixed income alternatives.
+- Potential interest rate cuts by the Federal Reserve, which could increase demand for fixed income alternatives.

 - Expanding Distribution Channels: Innovator could partner with more brokerage firms and financial advisors to increase the accessibility of PAUG to a wider range of investors.
 This includes targeting platforms popular with retail investors as well as institutional channels.
 The market for defined outcome ETFs is growing, and wider distribution can significantly boost AUM.
 Timeline: Within the next 1-2 years.